Fractured Magic: Chapter Nineteen

 It may have been the wine, but Maebhe found herself agreeing.

 Thank you for reading, as always!
-We'll get back to the boys (Roman and Leandros and Gareth, too) next week!]
+We'll get back to the boys (Roman and Leandros and Gareth, too) next week!

 If you've been around since Fractured Magic 1.0, you might have noticed that the names of characters are a bit different in this chapter.
 I'm trying to pay more attention to the frìth on this rewrite; they were sort of all over the place, before.

-If you’d like to support the story, the best thing you can do is share it with the people in your life, either online or in person.
-But if you’d like to support the author in other ways as well, you can do so with a one-time tip or by joining a paid membership tier.
-I currently offer three tiers:
+If you’d like to support the story, the best thing you can do is share it with others.
+You can also support the author with a one-time tip, or get perks in one of two membership tiers:

 Discussion